The Cool Ones

-The Cool Ones (aka Cool, Baby Cool) is a 1967 film starring Roddy McDowall and directed by Gene Nelson.
+The Cool Ones (aka Cool, Baby Cool) is a 1967 film directed by Gene Nelson, starring Roddy McDowall and Debbie Watson.
 The 1960s novelty singer known as Mrs. Miller performs in a cameo role, and the film features performances by the bands the Leaves and the Bantams as well as a brief appearance by Glen Campbell, playing a fictional singer.

 Plot

-Hallie Rodgers is a backup singer on the TV show, Whizbang.
-One evening she boldly steps out of the chorus and begins singing “Just One of Those Things.”
-The young people in the audience love her singing, but the producer, Fred MacElewine, fires her.
+Hallie Rodgers is a backup singer on the TV show Whizbang.
+One evening, she boldly steps out of the chorus and begins singing “Just One of Those Things.”
+The young people in the audience love her singing, but the producer Fred MacElewine fires her.

-A little later she goes into a bar and Cliff Donner, a former singing star, tells Hallie he saw her on television and liked her singing.
-Tony Krum, a music promotor, suggests Hallie and Cliff sing together, and the duo become popular recording artists.
+A little later she goes into a bar, and Cliff Donner, a former singing star, tells Hallie he saw her on television and liked her singing.
+Tony Krum, a music promoter, suggests Hallie and Cliff sing together, and the duo become popular recording artists.
 They also fall in love.